taylorfinnell/awscr-signer/README.md

 The following items are known issues.

-- The request URI can not contain repeating slashes
+- The request URI can not contain repeating slashes.
-- The request headers can not have new line separted values
+- The request headers can not have new line separted values.
-- The request path can not contain spaces
+- The request path can not contain spaces.